vishal-kumar-paswan/AlgoVerse/README.md

 `<question_name>.<file_extension>`

+Save the file in the <b>platform specific</b> folder.

+For example: You are solving a coding challenge from LeetCode, save the file into the `LeetCode` folder.

+If the folder for your platform does not exists, create a new folder and rename it according to your platform and add your files.

 ### Step 3: Add Comments

 Inside your code file, add the URL of the question as a comment at the top.
 Additionally, provide a clear explanation of your approach using block comments.